 - Openly breast feeding.
 Over the years breasts became about sex and not feeding babies.
 Only weeks ago my young sons were amazed to find that breasts supplied milk to babies because they'd never see it happening.
 On that note I'm always amazed when I talk to women who say they would hate to see a woman get her breasts out in public to feed her baby and yet have no issue with their husbands reading men's mags or visiting strip clubs... ??

 - After birth belly.
 Believe it or not, once you've had your baby your tummy kind of resemble a basket ball slowly deflating.
-It is soft and wobbly and saggy.
+It is soft and wobbly and squishy.
 It doesn't bounce back to flat in a matter of days or even weeks like the celebrities would have us believe.

 - Women wearing cold cream face masks.
 I miss that 'beauty eternal' image of the lady wearing a cold cream mask.
 It was a classic sign of pampering and caring for ones skin.

 - Openly accepting stretchmarks and cellulite and generally accepting all the differences and changes in women's bodies, shapes and sizes.
 We are more concerned than ever about healthy vs unhealthy - which is a good concern to have.
 Yet we need to understand that we're all different and that is ok, in fact it's normal.

 - Having groups of women help other women who are struggling with children, marriage, work or life.
 These days women tend not to admit they're struggling let alone ask for help and sometimes they feel put down if advice is offered.
 Pity because it's a wonderful thing being able to help another woman in need.